backupbrew/switchbrew/Auth Applet.md

       - With the other func available with \[4.0.0+\], 3 u8s from the
         input struct are copied to the u8 arg fields.
 The `ShowAuthenticatorForConfiguration` wrapper func for this passes
         the following arg\* values: 1, 0, 1.
+This is for checking the PIN, used when changing system-settings.
   - 0x1 `RegisterParentalPasscode`: arg\* fields are all-zero.
 This is for registering the Parental Controls PIN.
   - 0x2 `ChangeParentalPasscode`: arg\* fields are all-zero.
 This is for